dariasimonetti/Quantum-Decision-Boundaries/README.md

 1) Run the feature_extractor.ipynb
 2) Run the PCASweep.ipynb
 3) Each Ansatz is labeled in a specific way (C1, C2, C3), feel free to run any (1: RealAmplitudes, 2: EfficientSU2, 3: Ladder)

+## Structure
+Each folder has a specific job, in particular we have:
+> artifact: Parent folder to store all the artifacts
+>> metrics: Folder to store the JSON output files
+>> circuit: Folder to store the images of the circuits
+>> prediction: Folder to store the angles at the best checkpoint
+>> weights: Folder to store the npz files
+> Compressed Features: Folder to store the mid outputs of every phase and on each seed
+> Dataset: Folder to store the labels of the dataset
+> Extracted Features: Folder to store the features extracted from the ImageNet
+> src: Source Code folder for each script and ipynb